gSchool/ada-developer-skills/03-unit3-roundtable-guides/07-wk17-tic-tac-toe.md

     );
 }
 ```
-* What are two ways we can create an event that, when the `button` is clicked, toggles `present` state?
+* What are two ways we can create the event handler for changing `present` value from false to true?
 * If we constructed a function called `updatePresent`, why is this a bad practice? `<button onClick={updatePresent()}>`.
 What should we do instead?